 Press Tonnage Calculation Formula

-If you punch round holes or square holes, or some other forms of holes through a given thickness of metal, you just want to know the force required to punch a hole in steel.
+If you punch round holes or square holes, or some other forms of holes through a given thickness of metal, you just want to know the press force required to punch a hole in steel.

 You can calculate the punching tonnage been required with the help of the following press tonnage calculation formula (can also be used as blanking force calculation):